 Add More Legumes to Your Diet

 The vast majority of legumes are ideal for Kapha types.
 The only types you should avoid are white beans and black lentils.
-Pretty much all other legumes are good for Kapha.

 Know What to Avoid